troperville

 • Anticlimax Boss: Played for Laughs.
 Vateilika tries to fight Iji at the ends of Sectors 3 and 6, but either way she isn't any more powerful than a regular Soldier.
 The first time, Iji just kicks her out the window, and the second time, she pushes her out the door.

-• Big Lipped Alligator Moment: At one point, during a discussion on how portal guns violate the law of conservation of energy, we cut to Dan watching Ron fall through an infinite portal loop while Kyubey freaks out in the foreground.
+• At one point, during a discussion on how portal guns violate the law of conservation of energy, we cut to Dan watching Ron fall through an infinite portal loop while Kyubey freaks out in the foreground.
 No one acknowledges he's there, it's not brought up in the narration, and he's never mentioned again.
 Captain Lhurgoyf just included it as a one-off non sequitur joke.

 • Later, a command asks for something silly and unrelated to the plot to happen just because it's silly, which Captain Lhurgoyf renders as a monkey in a party hat, clown makeup, a tuxedo jacket, and a diaper juggling chainsaws on a unicycle while blowing a streamer in front of St. Basil's Cathedral.
-It even uses the Big Lipped Alligator Moment icon from The Nostalgia Critic.
+It even uses the Big-Lipped Alligator Moment icon from The Nostalgia Critic.